-That said, it does get very complex, and bear in mind that recent tax changes have reduced the tax benefits of being a limited company for some.
-So from a financial standpoint, this is a decision that is best made on a case-by-case basis, in discussion with a reliable accountant.
+That said, it does get very complicated, and bear in mind that recent tax changes have reduced the tax benefits of being a limited company for some.
+So from a financial standpoint, this is a decision best made on a case-by-case basis, in discussion with a reliable accountant.

-The other important thing to understand about operating as a limited company is that the company is a separate legal entity, with separate finances from your own personal finances.
-On the plus side, this means your personal possessions are at no risk if debts are incurred by the company.
+The other important thing to understand about operating as a limited company is that the company is a separate legal entity, with separate finances from your personal finances.
+On the plus side, this means your personal possessions are at no risk if the company incurs debts.
 On the minus side, if privacy is important to you, bear in mind that you’ll have to file your accounts at Companies House each year, so they’ll be a matter of public record.

-Most importantly, because your company is a separate legal entity, you can’t just stick the money your client pays you straight into your own personal bank account, as you would if you were a sole trader.
+Most importantly, because your company is a separate legal entity, you can’t just stick the money your client pays you straight into your personal bank account, as you would if you were a sole trader.
 Instead, you have to take money “out of the business” through a mixture of salary and dividends.
-So you’ll need to do some tax planning to figure out the optimal levels for each, something that accountants will normally advise on.
+So you’ll need to do some tax planning to figure out the optimal levels for each, something that accountants will typically advise.

 You can register as a limited company either by post or online at gov.uk.
 You can do this yourself, but it’s best to get help from your accountant to make sure you don’t miss any small details that might come to haunt you further down the line.

 You’ll need to provide details including a company name, which must not be an existing company’s name or registered trademark.
 You’ll need a company address, which must be a physical address in the UK, or in the same country, your company is registered in if different, although it can be a PO Box address.